PolicyEngine/policyengine-app/src/posts/articles/louisiana-flat-tax.md

 ## Conclusion

 The individual income tax changes signed into law by Gov. Jeff Landry will reduce state revenues by $1.3 billion in 2025.
 82% of Louisiana residents will see an increase in their net income from the analyzed provisions, disproportionately those in higher-income households.
-The top quintile would receive 57% of the tax savings while the bottom quintile would reduce 1.4%.
+The top quintile would receive 57% of the tax savings while the bottom quintile would gain 1.4%.

 As policymakers evaluate reforms such as these, analytical tools like PolicyEngine offer critical insights into the impacts on diverse household compositions and the broader economy.